Information

 Website analytics

-Autocomplete interactions can be tracked through custom events and the original page path.
-These custom events are added automatically by the Design System’s ‘tracking’ script.
+You can track autocomplete interactions through custom events and the original page path.
+The Design System’s ‘tracking’ script adds these custom events.

 Accessibility

-The autocomplete component has been built to support assistive technology, such as screen readers, and can be operated with a keyboard, mouse or touch screen.
+We have built the autocomplete component to support assistive technology, such as screen readers.
+It will work with a keyboard, mouse or touch screen.

 Keyboard support